PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Experiments

 \subsection{Ablation Study}

-We further analyzed the effectiveness of memory injection and the incorporation of role-based general SFT data in training.

-\textbf{Memory alignment training.} To evaluate the impact of memory alignment training on character fidelity, we constructed a memory testing dataset using GPT-4o, designing 1,500 questions across 50 roles in 500 scenarios based on detailed character profiles.
-We present our results in Table \ref{tab:ablation_study}, comparing the performance of PsyMem-LLama and PsyMem-Qwen, with and without memory alignment training. \textbf{Our findings indicate that incorporating memory data in the second training stage significantly enhances the model’s ability to responding based on retrieved memory, rather than merely summarizing relevant content. } This improves both character attribute consistency and long-term memory retention.
+\textbf{Memory alignment training.} To evaluate the effectiveness of memory alignment training, we compare the performance of PsyMem-LLaMA and PsyMem-Qwen with and without memory integration during the second training stage.
+The results are presented in Table \ref{tab:ablation_study}. \textbf{Our findings indicate that incorporating memory data in the second training stage significantly enhances the model’s ability to responding based on retrieved memory, rather than merely summarizing relevant content. } This improves both character attribute consistency and long-term memory retention.
 However, we also observe that memory alignment training has a slight negative impact on character attribute alignment.
-We hypothesize that this may be due to the presence of a small number of role-specific dialogue examples in the memory data, which could slightly weaken the model’s ability to strictly align with predefined character attributes.
+We hypothesize that this may be due to the inclusion of a limited number of role-specific dialogue examples in the memory data, which could slightly diminish the model’s ability to adhere strictly to predefined character attributes.

-\textbf{Role-Based General SFT Data} We investigate the impact of Role-based General SFT Data on Character-Independent Capabilities and Character Fidelity in Table \ref{tab:ablation_rb_pd} and Figure \ref{fig:Figure4}. \textbf{Table \ref{tab:ablation_rb_pd} presents the ablation experiment on the use of Role-based General SFT Data, showing that PsyMem-LLama and PsyMem-Qwen helps mitigate the decline in coherence capabilities caused by catastrophic forgetting of general capabilities. } Additionally, it leads to improvements in Character Fidelity, Human-likeness, and Consistency.

-In Figure \ref{fig:Figure4}, we examine the impact of General SFT Data and Role-based General SFT Data on Character Fidelity for PsyMem-Qwen.
-The results validate the effectiveness of Role-based General SFT Data.
-Specifically, we observe that the use of General SFT Data negatively impacts the model’s character-specific abilities, whereas training with Role-based General SFT Data achieves optimal performance with 1,500 samples, after which performance begins to decline.
-Despite this, it consistently outperforms General SFT Data.
-We hypothesize that the decline in performance with 3,000 samples of Role-based General SFT Data occurs because the dataset’s distribution becomes overly dominated by GPT-generated content, causing an imbalance in role-specific attributes.
-A balanced amount of Role-based General SFT Data thus helps improve character-playing abilities without leading to such issues.
+\textbf{Two-stage Training Strategy.} To evaluate the effectiveness of the DMT strategy, which serves as the core of our two-stage training strategy approach, we conducted ablation studies comparing the full PsyMem framework (with DMT) against a single-stage fine-tuning baseline, in which all datasets and loss functions are jointly optimized.
+As shown in Table~\ref{tab:ablation_study}, DMT consistently improves performance across both backbone models (Qwen and LLaMA).
+For PsyMem-Qwen, DMT leads to an overall improvement of 0.67\% (82.64\% vs. 81.97\%), while for PsyMem-LLaMA, the improvement is 0.49\% points (81.13\% vs. 80.64\%), \textbf{demonstrating the effectiveness of the two-stage approach in enhancing character fidelity.}